craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/book-report-principles-life-and-work-by-ray-dalio.md

 ###Part 2: Life Principles

 This section distills Dalio’s life principles that he has refined over time via experience, reflection and intentional thinking.
-It pairs the theory well with the prior section on the experience that lead to the material.
+It pairs the theory well with the prior section on the experience that led to the material.
 I enjoyed considering alongside my own experience and how I plan to apply a similar framework to see where it might match up.

 Someone trying to get the gist by reading the bullet points in this section may not think they’re too special.
 But, to me they match one of my own adapted mantras: simple, not easy.